 into memory and dreams.

 In this case: I speak of the last two years and the family cat and this family's isolated acres.
-It will two years since a nasty bout of viral meningitis woke up the looming epigenetic storm that had no regard for MY ( humanly selfish as it is) trajectory of life (or anyone's life, who experienced these things)
+It will be two years since a nasty bout of viral meningitis woke up the looming epigenetic storm that had no regard for MY ( humanly selfish as it is) trajectory of life (or anyone's life, who experienced these things)

 Storms! people exclaim, PASS!
 I am the Storm!
 People exclaim, in an inspired camouflage.